Closing a Pool for the Winter

 - Use the Orenda App LSI Calculator to balance the water at the coldest future winter temperature.

-- If your pool will freeze, you will need a bare minimum of 400 ppm calcium hardness, but we recommend closer to 500 ppm.
+- If your pool will freeze, you will need a minimum of 400 ppm calcium hardness, but we recommend closer to 500 ppm.

 - Pre-dissolve the prescribed amount of calcium chloride in a bucket of water with a few ounces of SC-1000, and add to the pool.
 Related: How to add calcium chloride.